 "Someone called the cops, someone called the ambulance, and I see a lot of blood come from here.
 Too much blood, this guy, like, you know," Farhad said.

-The 55-year-old victim was found lying on the sidewalk, and at first, they thought he was drunk until they saw the stab wound.
+The 55-year-old homeless man was found lying on the sidewalk, and at first, they thought he was drunk until they saw the stab wound.

 Glover rose to some degree of prominence in the hip hop music world in the 80s, when as part Grandmaster Flash and the Furious Five, he was inducted into the Rock and Roll Hall of Fame.